spurthiamith/foster-app/README.md

 ![alt text](http://internbuddy.in/images/logo2.png)
 ## InternBuddy
-This is a platform for enabling career breakthrough !
+This is a platform for enabling career breakthrough !This platform is driven by Mavoix Solutions Pvt.
+Ltd.

 ## How It Works
-We conduct free bootcamp for interns to help them to strengthen their skills in latest technology.
-We offer Internship to the selected candidates our our products/projects.
+InternBuddy teams conduct free bootcamp for interns to help them to strengthen their skills in latest technology.
+Candidates who successfully qualify with InternBuddy criteria will get an opportunity to persue Internship in Mavoix Solutions Pvt.
+Ltd.

 ## Career Path
-There are three verticals we offers Internship(s).
+InternBuddy offers three technology verticals.

-### Web Developer
+### Web Development
 To submit any assignment on Web Development do use below repository.
 ```
 https://github.com/internbuddy/virtual-university.git
 ```
-### FullStack (MERN) Developer
+### FullStack (MERN) Development
 To submit any assignment on FullStack (MERN) Development do use below repository.
 ```
 https://github.com/internbuddy/foster-web.git
 ```
-### Data Science
+### Data Scientist
-To submit any assignment on AI/ML/DL Get the sample  data from below repository.
+To submit any assignment on AI/ML/DL get the sample  data from below repository.
 ```
 https://github.com/internbuddy/foster-app.git
 ```